nylas/nylas-python/README.md

 ## ⚡️ Usage

-To use this SDK, you must first [get a free Nylas account](https://dashboard.nylas.com/register).

-Then, follow the Quickstart guide to [set up your first app and get your API keys](https://developer.nylas.com/docs/v3-beta/v3-quickstart/).
+Before you use the Nylas Python SDK, you must first [create a Nylas account](https://dashboard.nylas.com/register).
+Then, follow our [API v3 Quickstart guide](https://developer.nylas.com/docs/v3-beta/v3-quickstart/) to set up your first app and get your API keys.

-For code examples that demonstrate how to use this SDK, take a look at our [Python repos in the Nylas Samples collection](https://github.com/orgs/nylas-samples/repositories?q=&type=all&language=python).
+For code samples and example applications, take a look at our [Python repos in the Nylas Samples collection](https://github.com/orgs/nylas-samples/repositories?q=&type=all&language=python).

-### 🚀 Making Your First Request
+### 🚀 Make your first request

+After you've installed and set up the Nylas Python SDK, you can make your first API request.
+To do so, use the `Client` class from the `nylas` package.
-You use the `Client` class from the `nylas` package, to make requests to the Nylas API.
-The SDK is organized into different resources, each of which has methods to make requests to the API.
-Each resource is available through the `Client` object configured with your API key.

-For example, to get a list of calendars, you can use the following code:
+The SDK is organized into different resources, each of which has methods to make requests to the Nylas API.
+Each resource is available through the `Client` object that you configured with your API key.
+For example, you can use this code to get a list of Calendars:

 ```python
 from nylas import Client